acoyfellow/UserDO/README.md

 - 🗄️ Secure per-user KV store for arbitrary data

 > **Note:**
 > - You still need to set up a router (e.g., with Hono, Express, or native Workers routing) to expose endpoints to your client or other services.
-'No router' here means you don't need to define HTTP routes _inside_ your Durable Object class—just call its methods directly from your backend code.
+'No router' here means you don't need to define HTTP routes _inside_ your Durable Object class-just call its methods directly from your backend code.
 > - 'Call from anywhere' means you can invoke your Durable Object's methods from any part of your backend (not from the browser/client directly), as long as you have access to the Durable Object namespace in your environment.
-> - 'Wrap your class' refers to using your Durable Object class as a backend utility—see the [examples](./examples/) folder for a full working integration with a router and endpoints.
+> - 'Wrap your class' refers to using your Durable Object class as a backend utility-see the [examples](./examples/) folder for a full working integration with a router and endpoints.

 ## What is this for?

 - User authentication, management, and secure per-user data storage in Cloudflare Workers, PartyKit, or any platform supporting Durable Objects.
-- No HTTP routing or fetch required _inside_ your Durable Object—just call methods directly on your DO instance from your backend router.
+- No HTTP routing or fetch required _inside_ your Durable Object-just call methods directly on your DO instance from your backend router.
 - Secure, scalable, and easy to integrate with any backend.

 ## Quickstart Example